Burns and Scalds

-The latest Health & Social Care Information Centre figures show that more than 4,500 firework injuries were seen at A&E departments in England on bonfire night 2014, many of which were likely to have been burn injuries.
+The latest figures from NHS Digital show that more than 2,000 firework injuries were seen at A&E departments in England during 2018/19 (vii), many of which were likely to have been burn injuries.

 It seems it doesn’t matter how many official safety warnings are published every year, since far too many people (adults and children) are having accidents during fireworks displays.
 And it’s not just on November 5th, since other occasions such as Diwali, New Year’s eve and Chinese New Year also involve fireworks.